markwragg/PowerShell-HashCopy/Documentation/Copy-FileHash.md

 ```

 ### -Exclude
-Exclude one or more files from be copied.
+Exclude one or more files from being copied.

 ```yaml
 Type: String[]